vanesascode/landing-page-javascript-modals-forms-vercel/README.md

 ## 🔹 Setup

-- [x] Createa a app.js, an index.html, and a style.css file.
+- [x] Create an app.js, an index.html, and a style.css file.

 ## 🔹 CSS